Overview

 Founding Shareholder and Original Plaintiff

-Lisa, S.A. is a Panamanian company founded by Juan Arturo Gutiérrez, who transferred his shares in the Avícola Villalobos Group to Lisa after relocating abroad.
+Lisa, S.A. is a Panamanian holding company created by Juan Arturo Gutiérrez, who transferred his shares in the Avícola Villalobos Group to Lisa after relocating abroad.
+As a lawful shareholder, Lisa was entitled to dividends, information, and participation in corporate decisions.

 BDT Investments Inc.